vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 #### 4.1.1 Base Transformer Configuration

-We use a Mixture-of-Experts transformer with the following specifications:
+A Mixture-of-Experts transformer is used with the following specifications:

 ```python
 Model Configuration: